GraphPFN: A Prior-Data Fitted Graph Foundation Model: Additional Details on Experimental Setup

+\paragraph{Datasets} Table~\ref{tab:dataset-statistics} presents key statistics of the datasets used in our main experiments.
+Importantly, the selected datasets cover diverse domains, both homophilous and non-homophilous datasets, diverse node features (tabular features for the GraphLand datasets and text-based features for the classic datasets), and diverse tasks (both node classification and node regression).

-Since some datasets (specifically, \texttt{amazon-ratings} and \texttt{questions}) with text-embedding features have relatively high feature dimensionality, which prevented us from directly finetuning on these datasets, we applied PCA to reduce the feature dimensionality to 64.
-We did not apply PCA to the \texttt{pubmed} dataset, since in our preliminary experiments applying PCA to that dataset led to degraded performance.
+\paragraph{PCA} Since some datasets (specifically, \texttt{amazon-ratings} and \texttt{questions}) with text-embedding features have relatively high feature dimensionality, which prevented us from directly finetuning on these datasets, we applied PCA to reduce the feature dimensionality to 64 (both for in-context learning and finetuning regimes).
+We did not apply PCA to the \texttt{pubmed} dataset, since in our preliminary experiments applying PCA to that dataset led to significantly degraded performance.
+As a result, GraphPFN ran out of memory during finetuning on \texttt{pubmed}, and we therefore report its in-context learning performance for this dataset in the finetuning row.

+\paragraph{Ensembling} By default, we evaluate GraphPFN using an ensemble of 10 members.
+Ensemble members share the same model weights, but apply possibly different preprocessing schemes to the input features (e.g., column permutation) and targets (e.g., error-correcting output codes for datasets with more than 10 classes).
+We do not employ ensembling during the pretraining phase, but use it for both final and intermediate evaluations during finetuning on downstream tasks.
+For each optimization step during finetuning, we sample a single random ensemble member (i.e., one preprocessing scheme) to compute the gradient.
+This strategy yields the advantages of ensembling while limiting computational costs.
+Specifically, because intermediate evaluations during finetuning occur only once every 10 gradient steps, evaluating the full ensemble requires just 9 additional forward passes for every 10 forward-backward passes.
+Therefore, the maximum time overhead of our ensembling approach with this strategy is at most double that of standard single-model finetuning.